kubos/kubos/docs/working-with-the-iobc.rst

 SPI
 ~~~

-The external SPI bus is not currently available to the userspace.
+The external SPI bus is not currently available to the user space.
 It
 will be added in a future release.

 User Data Partition